dk1028/Snake-game-/README.md

 # Snake-game-
-The snake game using pygame module using arrow keys
+The snake game using pygame module and it is able to manipulate with arrow keys